Best General Liability Insurance Companies for Small Businesses in Pennsylvania

 • Affordability (50%): Affordability reflects how competitively and consistently an insurer prices general liability coverage across all Pennsylvania business profiles studied.

-• Customer experience (30%): Customer experience measures how well insurers support Pennsylvania businesses throughout the policy lifecycle from purchase to claims.
-We also studied at each level of buying, policy management and claims sub-parts of the process that make it easier and more reliable within each as well for accuracy and comprehensive understanding.
+• Customer experience (30%): Customer experience measures how well insurers support Pennsylvania businesses throughout the policy lifecycle, from purchase to claims.
+We also studied sub-parts within each stage, buying, policy management and claims, to see what makes each stage easier and more reliable, for accuracy and a comprehensive understanding.

 • Coverage options (20%): Coverage options reflect how well insurers support common Pennsylvania small business risks and allow for flexibility as businesses grow or change.